Abbott Elementary: Casting

+On June 18, 2026, Quinta Brunson signed a big five-year deal with 20th Television and left Warner Bros.
+Television Studios.

 Music

 The series does not use any original music or score written or recorded for it, instead using pre-existing and/or library music, often used as diegetic music (or source music), often performed "live" by cast members.
-The previously released song, "Hold'em", performed by Maker, was used as its main title theme.
+The previously released song "Hold'em", performed by Maker, was used as its main title theme.

 Release

-Broadcast and syndication
+Broadcast

 In the US, the show airs on ABC and streams on Hulu with next-day availability and Disney+ through the Hulu content hub added by Disney in early 2024.
-The show also streams on Max after each season completes its broadcast.
+The show also streams on HBO Max after each season completes its broadcast.
 In Australia and New Zealand the show was first released on Disney+ under the Star content hub on February 16 as a Star Original with a 6 episode premiere with new episodes weekly before airing in several countries in Europe such as UK, France, Italy and Germany.

 In Canada, the series airs on Global, with episodes available to stream on StackTV and the Global TV app the next day.
 The first four seasons are currently available to stream on Disney+ under the Star content hub.

 Home media

 The first season was released by Warner Bros.
-Discovery Home Entertainment on the 18 October 2022.
+Discovery Home Entertainment on October 18, 2022.
 The DVD has no special features.
-The following seasons were released on DVD in region 1 on the 12 September 2023 and on the 1 April 2025.
+The second and third seasons were released on DVD in region 1 on September 12, 2023 and on April 1, 2025.
+The fourth season was released on April 21, 2026.
+The fifth season will be released on October 20, 2026.